RULES MEDITERRANEAN EPIC 2021

 6.3.
 There are different start grills depending on the overall classification of the race.
 The first day, the starting grid will be sorted by category and number

 6.4.
-The start grill will be opened twenty minutes before the departure time.
+The start grill will be opened 20-30 minutes before the departure time depending on stage.

 6.5.
 Five minutes before the start time, no participant is allowed access to the starting grid and must be placed in the back of the corresponding starting group.